Create or Edit a Journey

 - What you want to communicate and any email templates you're planning on using

-- Segments to include in enter and exit criteria - jot down the names of those segments
+- Segments to include in entry criteria, exit criteria, and any steps you want to include - jot down the names of those segments.

 You can always step out of your journey drafting to work on these items.
-With Journeys 2, your journey draft auto-saves!
+With Journeys, your draft auto-saves!

 In general, to create a journey you'll: